turbopb/pypsa-nza-data/README.md

 ## Manual transmission geometry and generator metadata

-Certain transmission line geometries and generator metadata form from public sources are either not available, not defined consistently or in some way appropraite for direct reading.
-These are are therefore specified manually.
+Certain transmission line geometries and generator metadata from public sources are either not available, not defined consistently or in some way not appropraite for direct inclusion.
+These are are therefore modified externally and imported manually.

 These manual CSV files are: